Clicky

 We have learned that the idea “God helps those who help themselves” contains a multidimensional sphere of understanding that reflects both truth and fallacy about the doctrines of God and the moral precepts of man.

 We need to act and work, not let things happen by themselves.
 For example, God will help you find a job, but you have to look for it.
 We are co-laborers with Jesus Christ.
-1 Corinthians 3:9 says, “For we are God’s fellow workers; you are God’s field, you are God’s building.”
+1 Corinthians 3:9 says, “For we are God’s fellow workers; you are God’s field; you are God’s building.”

 God knows what is best for us.
 Often, the subject of our help is not beneficial to us.
 Worse, our supposed pleas point to a vile desire for the flesh.
 Without our knowing, the Lord extends His help to us on certain occasions.
 But our pride and selfish character often dictate that we ignore this help or blessing from God.

-God knows our strengths and struggles with evil, lies, and the ungodly.
+God knows our strengths and our very own struggles with evil, lies, and the ungodly.
 Scripture teaches us that all the help we need is found in our faith and on the gracious throne of God.
 The more we depend on the grace of Jesus Christ, the more help we will receive from Him.
 The more we realize we are utterly helpless without Him, the more we become important to Him.

 Two People Helping Each Other and God Helps Those Who Help Themselves

-God will help us if we are faithful and obedient to Him and the subject of our plea aligns with His will.
-1 John 5:14 reads: This is the confidence we have in approaching God—that if we ask anything according to His will, He hears us.
-The Lord ultimately helps those who help themselves become faithful children of God.
+God helps us if we pray with a sincere and humble heart.
+We cannot always rely on our strength.
+God helps us if we are faithful and obedient to Him.
+1 John 5:14 reads: “This is the confidence we have in approaching God—that if we ask anything according to His will, He hears us.”
+Ultimately, God helps those who help themselves become faithful children of God.

-3 thoughts on “God Helps Those Who Help Themselves: A View From The Biblical Perspective”
+4 thoughts on “Does God Help Those Who Help Themselves?
+A Biblical Perspective”

 1. Thank you for a very balanced discussion of this topic.
 Too many are quick to dismiss the statement out of hand without considering many of the points you made here.
 Well done.
 I would point out that in his later life there are indications that Benjamin Franklin moved from deism to Christianity.